ObedAmpah/React-MDL-Product-Listing-Page/README.md

 ####Goal

-This is a calculator layout built with the React UI and React-MDL library.
-It is not a fully functional calculator (yet!).
+This is a prodct listing page layout built with the React UI and React-MDL library.
+It is not a fully functional (yet!).

 ###Setup